Full-time: 3 Years

 How you are assessed

-Assessment is through a range of methods including learning journals, essays and presentations, assessed classes, sharings, workshops and performances.
-End of module performances will be fully supported by Deda’s excellent technical team, in facilities that meet the highest professional specifications.
+Assessment is through a range of methods including practical assessed classes, essays and presentations, sharings, workshops and performances.
+End of year performances will be fully supported by Deda’s excellent technical team, in facilities that meet the highest professional specifications.

 |UCAS points||112 (up to 16 from AS-levels)|

 |Specific requirements at GCSE||GCSE Maths and English Grade C/Grade 4 (or above) or equivalent qualification|

 |Interview / Audition||Yes - see interview details|

 - Access to HE Diploma 60 credits: 45 at level 3 with a minimum of Dist: 15 Merit: 24 Pass: 6

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.